rashee1997/ai-wallgen/docs/feature_dynamic_configuration.md

     -   (`Imagen settings`, "My overall artistic goal", "Photorealistic with a touch of surrealism")

 4.  **Dynamic Technical Context (`dynamic_technical_context`):**
     The flattened list of settings is then passed to the `dynamic_technical_context` function (detailed further in the [Advanced Prompt Engineering](./feature_prompt_engineering.md) guide).
 This function attempts to build natural language phrases from these key-value pairs.

-For instance:
+    For instance, consider the following custom keys in `user_preferences.json`:
+    ```json
+    {
+      "preferred_styles": ["fantasy", "minimalist"],
+      "aspect_ratio": "21:9",
+      "imagen_settings": {
+        "lighting_settings": {
+          "lighting_type": "neon",
+          "custom_light_mode": "ambient disco"
+        },
+        "composition_settings": {
+          "technique": "rule_of_thirds",
+          "experimental_composition": {
+            "geometry_focus": "hexagonal_pattern",
+            "symmetry_level": 0.75
+          }
+        },
+        "my_extra_tag": "magic glow",
+        "custom_materials": ["silk", "obsidian"]
+      },
+      "my_global_note": "I love ultra-wide scenes"
+    }
+    ```
+    The `dynamic_technical_context` function might then generate a string portion like:
+    `"...and with magic glow my extra tag that, using custom light mode that, geometry_focus: hexagonal_pattern, symmetry_level: 0.75, custom materials that, I love ultra-wide scenes my global note that, ..."`
+    (The exact phrasing can vary based on the internal logic of `phrase_from_kv` within `dynamic_technical_context` and other settings processed.)

+    The initial example from the "Adding Custom Keys" section would produce phrases like:
     -   "Vintage Film Grain My custom camera effect that"
     -   "Honeycomb Grid Type that"
     -   "0.7 Intensity factor that"
-    -   "Photorealistic with a touch of surrealism My overall artistic goal that" (The exact phrasing can vary based on the internal logic of `phrase_from_kv` within `dynamic_technical_context`.)
+    -   "Photorealistic with a touch of surrealism My overall artistic goal that"

 5.  **Informing the AI Prompt Generator:**
     This dynamically generated text, rich with your custom settings, is then included in the instructions given to the Gemini model that generates the *final image prompt*.
 This means your custom parameters directly influence the AI's understanding of the desired image, leading to more tailored and unique results.